 - Lots of extra chips for dipping!

+Yes!
 I personally just love cooking in a skillet, but this is the perfect recipe for throwing in a slow cooker as well.
-Since all of the ingredients just basically need to melt together, you can follow the directions below for Skillet Chicken and Velveeta Cheese dip, but switch to your trust crock-pot.
+Since all of the ingredients just basically need to melt together, you can follow the directions below for Skillet Chicken and Velveeta Cheese dip, but switch to your trusty crock-pot.
 This one will need an hour on high or 2 hours on low to completely blend together.
 Don’t forget to stir it a few times so the cheese doesn’t stick to the sides and burn!

 - 1 pound processed cheese (such as Velveeta®), cubed

 - 1 can (10 ounces) diced tomatoes with green chile peppers, drained